iimsoftco/namlingengine/README.md

-# Namling Engine v1.3
+# Namling Engine v1.4
 A 2D game engine based on the memes of "Namlings".
 ## Features:
-### Namlinx coding support - make your own game!
+### Namlinx coding support - make your own game easily and fast!

 # Info
 The binary on this repo is for Linux, but the source code is included too so you can compile it to other platforms.